-Cost of services increased by 18.96% or ₽13,592,878 for the period.
-This was mainly due to increases in fuel expenses brought about by higher fuel prices.
+Cost of services increased by 11.79% or P10,053,897 for the period.
+This was mainly due to increase in fuel expenses brought about by higher fuel prices, additional utilities expenses due to incremental power consumption of new production wells and increase in repairs and maintenance and outside services incurred.

-Operating expenses increased by 11.30% or P3,158,300 for the period.
-Much of the increase could be attributed to higher personnel cost, increase in depreciation expense, professional fee charges, higher transportation and travel expenses and higher repairs and maintenance incurred during the period.
+Operating expenses increased by 18.32% or ₽5,695,980 for the period.
+The increase is the effect of higher depreciation expense, increase in personnel cost and additional travel expenses incurred during the period.